 To make a component respond to user interactions, add a callback.
 Right-click the component in the Component Browser and select Callbacks > Add (callback property) callback.

 If you delete a component from your app, App Designer deletes the associated callback only if the callback has not been edited and is not shared with other components.

 To delete a callback manually, select the callback name in the Callbacks tab of the Code Browser and press the Delete key.

-For more information about callbacks, see Write Callbacks in App Designer.
+For more information about callbacks, see Callbacks in App Designer.

 Share Data Within Your App

-To store data, and share it among different callbacks, create a custom property.
-For example, you might want your app to read a data file and allow different callbacks in your app to access that data, store the data in a property when you load the file.
+To store data, and share it among different callbacks, create a property.
+For example, if want your app to read a data file and allow different callbacks in your app to access that data, store the data in a property when you load the file.